 The unfettered growth of the illegal trade impacts farmer incomes, livelihood of millions employed in the Industry and affects Government’s revenue collections.

 Apart from smuggled cigarettes, another aspect of illegal trade in cigarettes is the large and growing segment of low price domestic tax-evaded cigarettes.
 Unscrupulous manufacturers have set up units without obtaining license taking advantage of the definition of ‘factory’ in the I(D&R) Act, 1951.
-Products from these ‘fly-by-night’ manufacturers are available in the market at Re.1 per stick, a price which is even lower than the applicable tax rates.
+Products from these ‘fly-by-night’ manufacturers are available in the market at Rs.2 per stick, a price which is even lower than the applicable tax rates.
 Such low prices are possible only if stocks are removed clandestinely, without the payment of taxes on cigarettes.

-Sharp increases in tax rate has rendered the legal cigarette industry without a counter to these Re.1 and Rs.
+Sharp increases in tax rate has rendered the legal cigarette industry without a counter to these Rs.
 2 illegal cigarettes as the cheapest legal cigarette possible is now priced at Rs.
 4 per stick.
 This has put the legal cigarette industry at a severe disadvantage while enabling a much higher arbitrage opportunity to the illegal operators.

 The illegal trade in cigarettes in India, like the rest of the world, is controlled by anti-social, criminal elements in society and the growth in illegal trade implies availability of more funds with these elements to execute their unlawful activities against society.
-Internationally, it has been determined, for example recently by the US Department of Homeland Security, that profits from cigarette smuggling have been used to fund criminal and terrorist activities posing a huge threat to National Security.
+Internationally, it has been determined, for example by the US Department of Homeland Security, that profits from cigarette smuggling have been used to fund criminal and terrorist activities posing a huge threat to National Security.

 Another undesirable outcome of the growth of illegal cigarette trade is that it undermines the tobacco control policies of the government by not adhering to tobacco regulations.
 Moreover, since contraband products do not use locally grown tobaccos, illegal trade impacts demand for domestic tobaccos thereby impacting the earnings and livelihood of tobacco farmers in the country.